amirsarfraz/limbically-app/README.md

-# Limbic AI - Project Setup Overview
+# Limbically - Project Setup Overview

 This document outlines the setup and configuration for a web application project consisting of a Next.js frontend, a Node.js backend using TypeScript, and a PostgreSQL database.
 It details both Docker-based and non-Docker setups.